toukea/android-sqlite-access/README.md

     @SQLiteModel.PrimaryKey(policy = SQLiteModel.PrimaryKey.POLICY_AUTO_INCREMENT) //usable for integer Id only
     int id;
-    /* if primaryKey policy is not set, SQLiteModel.PrimaryKey.POLICY_DEFAULT is used so id is persisted as it has been set */
+    /* if primaryKey policy is not set, SQLiteModel.PrimaryKey.POLICY_DEFAULT is used so "id" is persisted as it has been set event if not defined or NULL */

     @Ignore     //ignore this field when persisting and querying on Db.